stratisproject/Documentation/source/Sidechains/getting-started-with-wallets.rst

 4. Navigate to the ``src/Stratis.SidechainD`` subdirectory in your copy of the Sidechain Node source directory.
 5. Enter ``dotnet run -testnet -datadir=[FULL_PATH_TO_SIDECHAIN_DATA_FOLDER]`` to run the Sidechain Node daemon.

-Running an APEX Core wallet
+Running an Apex Core wallet
 =============================

 .. note::